rayhong/model_interpretability/README.md

 #### 4. Post Deployment Support

-We found multiple participants are often struggling with monitoring the models' behavior and update their model based on a set of insights while stakeholders apply their model's prediction outcomes.
+We found that multiple participants often struggled with monitoring a models' behavior and updating their model after deployment based on insights that emerge from other  stakeholders applying the model in prediction tasks.
+These challenges highlighted the lack of existing tools aimed at post-deployment support for identifying and addressing interpretability issues.
 We believe data visualization tools are one way to facilitate monitoring model behavior.
 Automated anomaly detection may be useful in addition, to identify and surface potentially troubling behaviors, given an appropriate specification of critical expectations that should hold such as one learned from domain experts.
 As several participants alluded to, this is particularly hard in production because problems may stem from different modules of complex data architecture and not only from the model itself.

 ### CITE